idriss-crypto/ts-library/readme.md

 ```typescript
 public async resolve(input: string, options:ResolveOptions = {}): Promise<{ [index: string]: string }>
 ```
-Converts input string (e-mail address of phone number) to wallets addresses.
+Converts input string (e-mail address or phone number) to wallets addresses.
 This method connects to IDriss-Crypto api server and then to endpoint defined in constructor.

 Params:
 * input (string) - e-mail address or phone number together with optional secret word